 In the framework of Shallow Geothermal Energy Systems, Ground Source Heat Pumps outperform conventional Heating Ventilation and Air Conditioning systems, even the high-efficiency Air Source Heat Pumps.
 At the same time, though, they require considerably higher installation costs.
-The utilization of dwellings' foundations as ground heat exchanger components has recently demonstrated the potential to generate significant cost reductions primarily attributed to decreased expenses associated with drilling and backfill material (grout).
-These elements are referred to in the literature as Thermo-Active Structures or Energy Geo-structures (EGs).
-The current study employs a ‘mixed studies’ review (i.e., literature review, critical review and state-of-the-art review) methodology to comprehensively examine and assess the compatibility and integration of different renewable energy sources and environmentally friendly technologies with foundation elements deployed as EGs.
+The utilization of dwellings' foundations as ground heat exchanger components has recently demonstrated the potential to generate significant cost reductions primarily attributed to decreased expenses associated with drilling and backfill material.
+These elements are referred to in the literature as Thermoactive Structures or Energy Geostructures.
+The current study employs a ‘mixed studies’ review (i.e., literature review, critical review and state-of-the-art review methodology to comprehensively examine and assess the compatibility and integration of different renewable energy sources and environmentally friendly technologies with foundation elements deployed as EGs.
 These include heat pumps, district heating and cooling networks, solar-thermal systems, waste heat, biomass and other types such as urban structures.
 Emphasis has been given to the advancement in this area, with the current study identifying and addressing two primary categories.
 The first category involves integrating EG elements with sources that can supply green electricity, referring to renewable energy electricity obtained from on-grid or off-grid integration.
 The second category involves a direct or indirect integration with sources that provide heat, or vice versa.
 The technical and non-technical barriers of such integrations have been discussed in detail, with the technical challenges generally involving engineering design, and system optimization, whereas non-technical challenges encompassing the economic, social, and policy domains.

-Energy Geo-structures: a review of their integration with other sources and its limitations / Alvi, MARIA ROMANA; Aresti, Lazaros; Cecinato, Francesco; Fan, Tao; Halaj, Elzbieta; Li, Zili; Okhay, Olena; Erbs Poulsen, Soren; Suarez, Cristina; Quiroga, Sonia; Minh Tang, Anh; Valancius, Rokas; Christodoulides, Paul. - In: RENEWABLE ENERGY. - ISSN 1879-0682. - ELETTRONICO. - 120835:(2024).
+Energy Geo-structures: a review of their integration with other sources and its limitations / Aresti, Lazaros; Alvi, MARIA ROMANA; Cecinato, Francesco; Fan, Tao; Halaj, Elzbieta; Li, Zili; Okhay, Olena; Erbs Poulsen, Soren; Suarez, Cristina; Quiroga, Sonia; Minh Tang, Anh; Valancius, Rokas; Christodoulides, Paul. - In: RENEWABLE ENERGY. - ISSN 1879-0682. - ELETTRONICO. - 230:(2024), pp. 1-23.
 [10.1016/j.renene.2024.120835]

 Energy Geo-structures: a review of their integration with other sources and its limitations

-Maria romana alvi;Francesco Cecinato;
+Maria Romana Alvi;Francesco Cecinato;

 2024